aykevl/nrf-dfu/README.md

   * The ISR vector is shortened to 4 words, saving a lot of space.
 This includes the initial stack pointer and the HardFault handler.
 Other interrupts should not happen, I hope.
-  * There is no `.data` section on the nRF51.
-Instead, all global values should either be constant (stored in `.text` in flash) or zero (stored in `.bss` and initialized by the startup code).
-The `.bss` segment is initialized, however.
-Most of the time, avoiding gobal non-const data saves code size anyway.
-    For MBR mode, it cannot use data in flash as the SoftDevice won't accept addresses in that area (< 0x1000), so they all have to be stored in RAM.

 Still, there are some more optimizations that can be done to get to a lower
 size: